-- □ Clearance test Inflate the air springs to 75-90 PSI and make sure there is at least 1/2" clearance from anything that might rub against each sleeve.
-Be sure to check the tire, brake drum, frame, shock absorbers and brake cables. - □ Leak test before road test Inflate the air springs to 75-90 PSI and check all connections for leaks.
-All leaks must be eliminated before the vehicle is road tested. - Heat test Be sure there is sufficient clearance from heat sources, at least 6" for air springs and air lines.
-If a heat shield was included in the kit, install it. - □ Fastener test Recheck all bolts for proper torque. - Road test The vehicle should be road tested after the preceding tests.
+Clearance test - Inflate the air springs to 75-90 PSI and make sure there is at least $1/2$ " clearance from anything that might rub against each sleeve.
+Be sure to check the tire, brake drum, frame, shock absorbers and brake cables.
+Leak test before road test - Inflate the air springs to 75-90 PSI and check all connections for leaks.
+All leaks must be eliminated before the vehicle is road tested.
+Heat test - Be sure there is sufficient clearance from heat sources, at least 6 " for air springs and air lines.
+If a heat shield was included in the kit, install it.
+If there is no heat shield, but one is required.
+Fastener test - Recheck all bolts for proper torque.
+Road test - The vehicle should be road tested after the preceding tests.
 Inflate the springs to recommended driving pressures.
-Drive the vehicle 10 miles and recheck for clearance, loose fasteners and air leaks. - Operating instructions If professionally installed, the installer should review the operating instructions with the owner.
+Drive the vehicle 10 miles and recheck for clearance, loose fasteners and air leaks.
+Operating instructions - If professionally installed, the installer should review the operating instructions with the owner.
 Be sure to provide the owner with all of the paperwork that came with the kit.